squigg/azure-queue-laravel/README.md

 #### Laravel 5.4.x
     "squigg/azure-queue-laravel": "5.4.*"
     composer require squigg/azure-queue-laravel:5.4.*
+#### Laravel 5.5.x
+    "squigg/azure-queue-laravel": "5.5.*"
+    composer require squigg/azure-queue-laravel:5.5.*

-Add the following pear repository in your `composer.json` file required for the Microsoft Azure SDK (not required for 5.4.x which uses the new `microsoft/azure-storage` package):
+For versions 5.3 and older, add the following pear repository in your `composer.json` file required for the Microsoft Azure SDK (v5.4+ uses the new `microsoft/azure-storage` package instead):

     "repositories": [
         {